 Building on decades of stream research, this dissertation provides a step towards better representing some of the complexities found within streams and rivers to better predict water quality responses over long stream distances.
 First, a method is presented to assess which mechanisms are considered most important in chemical constituent predictions.
 Next, the number of measurements necessary to represent the general complexities of water, mass, and heat movement in streams was determined.
 The advancements developed in this dissertation provide a foundation to more efficiently and accurately inform water resource management.

 Schmadel, Noah M., "Use of Semi-Analytical Solutions to Examine Parameter Sensitivity and the Role of Spatially Variable Stream Hydraulics in Transient Storage Modeling" (2014).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 4037.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .